ViRGIS-Team/gdal-upm/README.md

 # Unity Package for GDAL

 The [Geospatial Data Abstraction Layer](https://gdal.org//) (GDAL) is a translator library for raster and vector geospatial data formats that is released under an X/MIT style Open Source License by the Open Source Geospatial Foundation.
 It provides a single data model for multiple supported data formats.
-MDAL is used by QGIS for data access for mesh layers.

 This repo is a Unity Package for using GDAL in a project.